-3.1.a.
+4.1.a.
 Victorian, Modern and Contemporary British.
 Work by British artists active during the periods already represented in the collection, especially those from the 1840s to 1960s; contemporary British artists of the 1960s and later, particularly those not yet represented in the collection with national or international reputations; medically related visual arts, particularly those related to spa treatments and bathing.

-3.1.b.
+4.1.b.
 Victorian, Modern and Contemporary Warwickshire.
-Artworks relating to Warwickshire, with a particular interest in work that casts new light on artists already well-represented in the collections, or artists new to the collections; work by the camouflage artists based in Leamington Spa during the Second World War.
+Artworks relating to Warwickshire, with a particular interest in work that casts new light on artists already well-represented in the collections, or artists new to the collections; work by the camouflage artists based in Learnington Spa during the Second World War.

-3.1.c.
+4.1.c.
 European and International.
-Work by artists, particularly those who lived or worked locally, which add strength to the existing collections.
+Artworks which add strength to the existing collections of works by European and International artists.